How to start an emergency fund completely from scratch

 What is an emergency fund?

-An emergency fund is a savings account set aside specifically for unexpected expenses, such as medical emergencies, car repairs, or job loss.
+An emergency fund is a savings account specifically set aside for unexpected expenses, such as medical emergencies, car repairs, or job loss.
+It serves as a financial safety net to help you manage unforeseen circumstances without going into debt.

 Where should I keep my emergency fund?